snakemake/snakemake/docs/tutorial/basics.rst

       "-g -f {input.fa} {input.bam}"

   This would concatenate to the command ``"samtools mpileup-g -f {input.fa} {input.bam}"`` and consequently throw the error: ``[main] unrecognized command 'mpileup-g'``.

+With multiple input or output files, it is sometimes handy to refer to them separately in the shell command.
+This can be done by **specifying names for input or output files**, for example with ``fa=...``.
+The files can then be referred to in the shell command by name, for example with ``{input.fa}``.
+For **long shell commands** like this one, it is advisable to **split the string over multiple indented lines**.
+Python will automatically merge it into one.
+Further, you will notice that the **input or output file lists can contain arbitrary Python statements**, as long as it returns a string, or a list of strings.
+Here, we invoke our ``expand`` function to aggregate over the aligned reads of all samples.

 Exercise